 Choose your accommodations wisely

-Building on the above point, accommodations in Aruba are not cheap.
-Especially during the peak season (January to March).
-There are all inclusive options but we found it hard to justify $500 per night for an all inclusive hotel.
+Building on the above point, Aruba hotels are not cheap.
+Especially during the travel peak season from January to March.
+There are all inclusive resorts in Aruba but we found it hard to justify $500 per night.

-After experiencing how expensive food and drinks are on the island, we probably would have gone for the all inclusive option.
-It would have ended up costing about the same, but the hotels would have been nicer.
+That said, after experiencing how expensive food and drinks are on the island, we probably would have gone for the all inclusive resort option.
+It would have ended up costing about the same, but the resorts would have been nicer.

 Over the past few years we’ve talked about how our travel style has changed since having kids.
 We now see the value in paying more for convenience and luxury.
 We prefer destinations that make it easy for family travel.
 We are so done with backpacks and hostels.

-We enjoyed our time in Aruba because it was easy and relaxing.
-We didn’t want our schedules filled with activities and sightseeing.
-We wanted to slow down and enjoy the sunsets.
-We wanted to play in the pool with our boys and eat outdoors with our toes in the sand.
+We enjoyed our time in Aruba because it was simple, easy and relaxing.
+We didn’t want our schedules overwhelmed with activities and attractions.
+Instead, we wanted to slow down and enjoy the sunsets together with our toes in the sand.